 Signup for our editorially curated, weekly newsletter.
 Cancel at any time.

 Students meet with Blackshear

-First-year Emily Prudot Gonzalez, a Brown resident, told The Chronicle that her resident assistant messaged the third floor telling them that Blackshear was outside of Brown and to come down for a meeting.
+First-year Emily Prudot Gonzalez, a Brown resident, told The Chronicle that her resident advisor messaged the third floor telling them that Blackshear was outside of Brown and to come down for a meeting.

 According to students who were there, the meeting started at around 2 p.m. and lasted until around 2:30 p.m.